watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (2).md

 I said that I wasn't really interested in idols.
 That I loved you and didn't want be separated from you, so I just tagged along without a single thought.

-Even through the worst of times, you were always beside me, Tomoya-kun.
+Tomoya-kun, *you* were the one who always stood by my side, no matter how painful and miserable it got.

-You befriended me, and even the reason I'm here now is because you wanted to be an idol.
+You befriended me, and even the reason I'm here *now* is because you wanted to be an idol.

 Without you, the idol "Hajime Shino" wouldn't exist.
 I've always been considered such a dunce by others, so by now I surely would've been left behind in the dust—

-I might've even stopped trying to catch up and cried in my loneliness.
+I might've even stopped trying to catch up to you.
+I might've just given up and cried, all alone.
 So please...
 Don't call your reason boring.

 **Tomoya:** Hajime...
 Yeah, I understand.